Code-Institute-Submissions/devgithubs-experia/README.md

 - Template: `index-new.html`
 - This is the landing page of the website, it is laid out in a modern and intuitive way, the user is greeted with a banner message and call to action button to explore, the user is encouraged to scroll further down to the 'Meet your host' section which has links directly to those experiences.
 Below that again is another container highlighting the commitment to quality.
 Finally below that are customer testimonials, a contact us form and the footer rich with useful links.
+This page also features a Modal that pops up on page load to inform the user of the sites cookie policy, when the user accepts, it stores a boolean variable in session and the cookie pop up will not appear again.

 #### Experiences